Skip to main content

 Retry Behavior

-When a delivery fails (your endpoint returns 4xx/5xx or times out), Infodeck retries with exponential backoff:
+When a delivery fails (your endpoint returns 4xx/5xx or times out), Infodeck retries with exponential backoff over approximately 24 hours.
+Retry intervals increase from minutes to hours between attempts.

-After 5 consecutive failures for a single delivery, that delivery is marked as failed.
+After several consecutive failures for a single delivery, that delivery is marked as failed.

 If a webhook endpoint accumulates multiple failed deliveries, its status changes to Failing.
 You will see this in Settings > Webhooks and receive an email notification.